This post contains affiliate links and we make a small commission for purchases made using these links.

 Instructions

-- Fold in the mashed bananas.4 bananas
+- Using a rubber spatula, fold in the mashed bananas.4 bananas

 - Carefully fold in the strawberries.
 A few quick turns will do, don't stir the batter too vigorously.

-- Let bread cool for 30 minutes in the pan before removing it from loaf pan.
+- Let the bread cool for 30 minutes in the pan before removing it from loaf pan.
 Then slice and serve.

 - Store leftover strawberry banana bread in an airtight container for 3-4 days or freeze for up to 3 months.